-- Must have an undergraduate degree from an accredited college or university and must be admitted to the Mississippi College Graduate School. - Must have at least eighteen semester hours of undergraduate courses in courses in the teaching field in which the specialization of the STEM graduate degree will be pursued.
+- 1. Must have an undergraduate degree from an accredited college or university and must be admitted to the Mississippi College Graduate School. - 2.
+Must have at least eighteen semester hours of undergraduate courses in courses in the teaching field in which the specialization of the STEM graduate degree will be pursued.
 (Such as biology, chemistry, mathematics, physics.) - 3.
-No degree requirement may be waived without the approval of the Graduate Office.

-Make application for graduation with the registrar's Office.

-(The diploma is ordered from this information.)

-Apply for a STEM Project-Based Practicum Examination with the Graduate Office.

-Should any candidates receive less than a B in any phase of the program he/she will be required to have a successful oral examination conducted by the STEM faculty.
+No degree requirement may be waived without the approval of the Graduate Office. - 4.
+Make application for graduation with the Registrar's Office.
+(The diploma is ordered from this information.) - 5.
+Apply for a STEM Project-Based Examination with the Graduate Office. - Should any candidate receive less than a B in any phase of the program he/she will be required to have a successful oral examination conducted by the STEM education faculty.